WanjinYoo/chimac/README.md

 # RoomforR
-Commercial website for Chimac restaurant in Victoria.
+Commercial responsive website for Chimac restaurant in Victoria.

 Javascript,Html,php, and css were used to create the website.